ZhykharievAnatolii/Links-to-important-resourses/README.md

-jsonwebtoken-This is an Internet Standards Track document.JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties. https://jwt.io/ - JWT.IO allows you to decode, verify and generate JWT. https://auth0.com/-Secure access
+jsonwebtoken-This is an Internet Standards Track document.JSON Web Token (JWT) is a compact, URL-safe means of representing claims to be transferred between two parties. https://jwt.io/ - JWT.IO allows you to decode, verify and generate JWT. https://auth0.com/-Secure access https://webpack.js.org/-is a static module bundler for modern JavaScript applications.